coracle-social/pomade/README.md

 }
 ```

 The signer must then explicitly accept or (optionally) reject the OTP using a `OTP_ACK` event.
-If the signer accepts it, it must create a new session with the given `client pubkey`.
+If the OTP is accepted, the signer MUST include the hex-encoded `group` package in the event, and make a copy of the existing session authorizing the given `client pubkey`.

 ```typescript
 {